 Let us, therefore, exult in the victory and exaltation of Christ until we are joined with “the spirits of just men made perfect” (Hebrews 12:23), all the saints in glory, when our earthly pilgrimage has come to an end.

-PRAYER – Lord Jesus, exalted Savior, who hast declared Thy victory over Thine enemies, let us who are living in this time of grace receive Thy testimony in true faith, that when our last hour comes we may depart this life, not passing into pain and destruction, but into jubilant peace.
+PRAYER – Lord Jesus, exalted Savior, who hast declared Thy victory over Thine enemies, let us who are living in this time of grace continue to receive Thy testimony in true faith, that when our last hour comes we may depart this life, not passing into pain and destruction, but into jubilant peace.
 Hear me, O my blessed Lord, who wast dead and dost live to all eternity.
 Amen.

-He whose path no records tell
+He whose path no records tell,

 Hath descended into hell;

-He the strong man armed hath bound
+He the strong man armed hath bound,

 And in highest heaven is crowned: Hallelujah!